Anefu/CS50_Intro_to_Java/README.md

 # CS50_Intro_to_Java
-This repo contains some of the solutions to CS50's Introduction to Java Coursera course.
+This repo contains some of the solutions to Coursera's Computer Science: Programming with a Purpose.